-General design rules for HED library schema.
+Rules for HED library schema design.

-- 1. Follow naming conventions: A library schema must be given a name containing only alphabetic chararacters.
+- 1. A library schema must be given a name containing only alphabetic chararacters.
 This name must appear in the schema header line in the required format. - 2.
-Use semantic versioning: A library library must use semantic versioning and follow the versioning update rules used by the HED standard schema as specified in Semantic versioning. - 3.
-Tag uniqueness: Every term must be unique within the library schema and must conform to the rules for HED schema terms. - 4.
-Have a meaningful prologue: The schema should include a prologue section giving an overview, purpose and scope of the library schema. - 5.
-Have a meaningful epilogue: The schema should include an epilogue section containing reference, citation, and license information. - 6.
-Be understandable: Schema terms should be readily understood by most users.
-The terms should not be ambiguous and should be meaningful in themselves without reference to their position in the schema hierarchy. - 7.
-Be well-organized: If possible, no schema sub-tree should have more than 7 direct subordinate sub-trees.

-- 8. Maintain subtree orthogonality: Terms that are used independently of one another should be in different subtrees (orthogonality). - 9.
-Enforce is-a relationship between child nodes and their parents: Every node in a HED hierarchy must be a subclass of its parent node.
-This is required for HED search generalizability.
+A library library must use semantic versioning and follow the versioning update rules used by the HED standard schema. - 3.
+Every term must be unique within the library schema and must conform to the rules for HED schema terms. - 4.
+Schema terms should be readily understood by most users.
+The terms should not be ambiguous and should be meaningful in themselves without reference to their position in the schema hierarchy. - 5.
+If possible, no schema sub-tree should have more than 7 direct subordinate sub-trees. - 6.
+Terms that are used independently of one another should be in different sub-trees (orthogonality). - 7.
+The schema should include the schema attributes, unit classes, unit modifiers, value classes, and schema properties present in the HED standard schema.